codewars/docs/content/languages/cpp/igloo/stringizers.md

     Actual: [ [unsupported type], [unsupported type] ]
 ```

 Not only your custom types can be affected by this issue.
-Many built-in, standard, or 3rd party types also cannot be stringified.
+Snowhouse may be not able to stringify many built-in, standard, or 3rd party types.
 Basically, every type which does not define its version of output stream operator (`operator <<`) is affected, and `std::pair` template is a very common case of such type for Codewars kata.

 ## Solutions